xeger/docker-compose/README.md

 for host-to-container environment mapping; you can `docker:compose:up` or `docker:compose:stop` to start and stop containers.

-Note that the `docker-compose` command is a perfectly valid way to start and stop containers, but the gem provides some env-substitution functionality for your YML files that will be built into docker-compose 1.5 but is not released yet.
+The `docker-compose` command is a perfectly valid way to start and stop containers, but the gem provides some env-substitution functionality for your YML files that will be built into docker-compose 1.5 but is not released yet.
 If your YML contains `${ENV}` references, i.e. in order to